-8. Preventative measures:
+10. Preventative measures:

-- All student concerns relating to unacceptable behaviours from others are listened to and acted upon in an appropriate and proportionate manner. - Systems are in place for students to report bullying including dedicated year teams and tutor time at the start and end of the day.
-They are aware of and feel that they can report bullying which may have occurred outside school including cyber-bullying. - All allegations of bullying are investigated and, if confirmed, are acted upon with clear procedures and sanctions specified and applied consistently. - Disciplinary measures for students who bully are consistently and reasonably applied, taking into account the specific needs of the pupils/students.
-The consequences of the bullying always reflect the seriousness of the incident. - Support for students who are being bullied and those who are identified as taking part in bullying is also offered via our pastoral system. - Work with the wider community such as the police and children's services takes place where bullying is particularly serious or persistent or where a criminal offence may have been committed. - Effective staff training takes place to ensure the bullying agenda is prominent.
-Staff are alert to the signs of bullying and feel equipped to deal with different forms of bullying. - Staff, through internal training will understand the principles and the purpose of the Academy's policy, the legal responsibilities regarding bullying and where to seek support. - Dedicated curriculum and tutorial time are used to promote awareness and understanding of the need to combat bullying. - Build on the work completed to achieve the BIG (Bullying Intervention Group) Award, presented to TDA in July 2020 for excellence in bullying intervention. - Continue to recruit, train and utilise Anti-Bullying Student Ambassadors to support their peers and promote TDA's stance on bullying.
+- All student concerns relating to unacceptable behaviours from others are listened to and acted upon in an appropriate and proportionate manner. - Systems are in place for students to report bullying including dedicated year teams and tutor time at the start of each day. - Students are aware of, and feel that they can report, bullying which may have occurred outside school including cyber-bullying. - All allegations of bullying are investigated and, if confirmed, are acted upon with clear procedures and sanctions specified and applied consistently. - Consequences for students who bully are appropriate and proportionate and are consistently applied, taking into account the specific needs of the student(s). - Support for students who are being bullied, and those who are identified as taking part in bullying, is also offered via our pastoral system. - Work with the wider community, such as the police and children's services, takes place where bullying is particularly serious or persistent or where a criminal offence may have been committed. - Effective staff training takes place to ensure the bullying agenda is prominent.
+Staff are clear on the definition of bullying, the signs of bullying and are alert and equipped to deal with incidents as they occur. - Staff, through internal training will understand the principles and the purpose of the Academy's policy, the legal responsibilities regarding bullying and where to seek support. - Dedicated curriculum and tutorial time are used to promote awareness and understanding of the need to combat bullying. - Build on the work completed to achieve the BIG (Bullying Intervention Group) Award, presented to TDA in July 2020 for excellence in bullying intervention. - Continue to recruit, train and utilise Anti-Bullying Student Ambassadors to support their peers and promote TDA's stance on bullying.